danielsobrado/CCDAK-Exam-Questions/Broker/Questions1.md

 - A and C are incorrect because the producer/consumer configurations are not used for automatic topic creation.
 - D is incorrect because the topic is not created with empty configuration, but with the broker's default configurations.

+## Question 21

+Can Kafka's zero-copy optimization be used in combination with compression?

+A. Yes, zero-copy and compression can be used together seamlessly.
+B. No, zero-copy is incompatible with compression and cannot be used together.
+C. Zero-copy can be used with compression, but it requires additional configuration.
+D. Zero-copy is automatically disabled when compression is enabled.

+**Answer:** A

+**Explanation:**
+Kafka's zero-copy optimization can be used in combination with compression seamlessly.
+Zero-copy and compression are independent features that can work together to optimize data transfer and storage in Kafka.

+Here's how zero-copy and compression can be used together:

+1. Producer-side compression:
+   - Before sending data to Kafka, the producer application can compress the data using a compression algorithm supported by Kafka, such as Gzip, Snappy, or LZ4.
+   - Compression reduces the size of the data, which can help save network bandwidth and storage space.

+2. Zero-copy data transfer:
+   - When the producer sends the compressed data to Kafka, Kafka uses zero-copy optimization to transfer the compressed data directly from the file system cache to the network buffer.
+   - Zero-copy operates on the compressed data without any modifications or decompression.

+3. Broker-side storage:
+   - Kafka brokers store the compressed data as-is, without decompressing it.
+   - Storing compressed data helps optimize storage utilization and reduces the storage footprint of the Kafka cluster.

+4. Consumer-side decompression:
+   - When the consumer receives the compressed data from Kafka, it needs to decompress the data before processing it.
+   - The consumer is responsible for decompressing the data using the same compression algorithm used by the producer.

+Zero-copy and compression can work together seamlessly because zero-copy operates on the compressed data without any modifications.
+It transfers the compressed data efficiently from the producer to the consumer, while compression helps reduce the data size and optimize storage.

+Using zero-copy with compression does not require any additional configuration (option C) and is not automatically disabled when compression is enabled (option D).
+Kafka supports the combination of zero-copy and compression out of the box.

+By leveraging both zero-copy and compression, Kafka can achieve efficient data transfer, reduced network bandwidth usage, and optimized storage utilization, leading to improved overall performance and scalability of the Kafka cluster.